 The sooner you deal with rust on your cast iron the better but sometimes that rust can reach a point of no return and it can happen before you even realize there is a problem.

 That is where cast-iron coated with enamel will come in pretty handy.
 With an enamel cast iron Dutch oven or other cookware, you will not have to worry about any of that.
-You will not have to worry about iron leaching into your food and you will not have to worry about rust developing on your cast-iron.
+You will not have to worry about iron leaching into your food and you will not have to worry about rust developing on your cast iron.

 It is important to try and ensure the enamel does not chip though.
-It is also important to dry your enamel cast-iron thoroughly, once you have washed it.
+It is also important to dry your enamel cast iron thoroughly, once you have washed it.

-Is Enameled Cast Iron Easier to Clean?
+Is Enameled Cast Iron Better Than Non-Stick?

 Price of Enameled Cast Cookware